sneakysneak/docs/pages/connector-authentication/salesforce_meta_setup.md

 | Percent   | Precision, Scale           |
 | Location  | Scale                      |

 Please note: not all objects allow the addition of custom fields directly.
-For example to add a field to the Event object you should select Activity as the target object.
+For example, to add a field to the Event object you should select Activity as the target object.
 Custom fields cannot be added directly to the Event object, instead they should be added to the Activity object, from which the Event object inherits it's custom fields.

 You can however add custom fields to the Event layout as we will see in step 3.